+Ways to start a to ppic

+Ask a question

+☐ "What is your favorite sport to play?"

+□ "How long have you been playing football?"

+Say a compliment

+□ "You are a fantastic goalie!"

+□ "You are a great team player!"

+Share a fact

-Ways to start a topic k a question "What is your favorite sport to play?"
-"How long have you been playing football?" y a compliment "You are a fantastic goalie!"
-"You are a great team player!"
-Tre a fact "Real Madrid is Europe's most successful football club winning 14 European Cup/UEFA Champions League titles!"
-"Did you know more than 250 million people around the world play soccer/football!"
-Can you think of a drawing them be any other things you could say?
-Add your ideas by writing or low!
+□ "Real Madrid is Europe's most successful football club

+winning 14 European Cup/UEFA Champions League titles!"
+"Did you know more than 250 million people around the

+world play soccer/football!"

+Can you think o of any other things you could say?
+Add your ideas by writing em below!

+1